Twinklebear/Twinklebear.github.io/_posts/2013-08-20-lesson-4-handling-events.md

 Processing the Events
 -
-In our main loop we'll want to read in every event that's occured since the previous frame and handle them, we can do this by putting [`SDL_PollEvent`](http://wiki.libsdl.org/SDL_PollEvent) in a while loop, since the function will return 1 if an event was read in and 0 if not.
+In our main loop we'll want to read in every event that's occurred since the previous frame and handle them, we can do this by putting [`SDL_PollEvent`](http://wiki.libsdl.org/SDL_PollEvent) in a while loop, since the function will return 1 if an event was read in and 0 if not.
 Since all we'll do is quit the program when we get an event we'll set a quit bool to track whether the main loop should exit or not.
 So our event processing loop could look like this.